indyhackers/indyhackers.org/README.md

 ### General
 - Use Google calendar API instead of widgets for calendar on the front page?
-- Is it time for a new design?
 - Should the main, content-y stuff be static leaving the job board as the only thing requiring "a backend" (which we could locate at jobs.indyhackers.org)?
 - Offer meeting organizers a list of open weekday evenings, pulled dynamically from current calendar data.